 About 250 million years ago, there was just one massive chunk of land known as Pangaea.
 If you look at a world map, you can still piece together our continents like a giant jigsaw puzzle and recreate Pangaea.

 Over millions of years, plate tectonics have torn apart Pangaea creating distinct continents and oceans.
 Plate tectonics are always moving.
-As you’re about to see, they never stay still.
+But they’re deceptively slow.